proquest/PME/README.md

 Publication Metadata Extraction (PME) provides functionality for extracting document-specific journal/article metadata out of site-specific web pages, at the time of viewing the page in a user’s web browser.

-PME is a freely available open source project (licensed under AGPLv3) based on the Zotero Web Translators ([on Github](https://github.com/zotero/translators); [project documentation](http://www.zotero.org/support/dev/translators)).
-PME makes these translators easier to use by implementing some of the boiler plate code referred to in the translators.
-It also adds/improves on the translators a bit.
+PME is a freely available open source project, licensed under AGPLv3.
+It is based on the Zotero Web Translators ([on Github](https://github.com/zotero/translators); [project documentation](http://www.zotero.org/support/dev/translators)).
+PME adapts this work making the translators easier to use by implementing boiler plate code and adding cross-browser support.

 ## Using PME